Skip to main content

 Written by David Shull

 🚨Make sure you take the time to fully understand how the import process works before you start.
-Importing data incorrectly could result in many duplicate. 🚨
+Importing data incorrectly could result in many duplicate contacts. 🚨

 The process of importing files into Tern